nibtr/.dotfiles/README.md

 The repo contains all of my dotfile configurations, allowing for backup and a consistent experience accross multiple machines.
 The dotfiles are managed with [GNU stow](https://www.gnu.org/software/stow/).

+>[!NOTE]
-**Note**: The configurations are curated to fit my workflow and may not fit everyone else's.
+> The configurations are curated to fit my workflow and may not fit everyone else's.

 ## Prerequisites